30+ Free and Budget-Friendly Things to Do in Philadelphia

 1. Science History Institute

-The Science History Institute offers free admission and holds an outstanding collection of chemistry-related objects, artwork, photographs, and books, illustrating the impact chemistry and chemistry engineering have had on the modern world.
+The Science History Institute offers free admission and has an outstanding collection of chemistry-related objects, artwork, photographs, and books,.
+Its exhibitions illustrate the impact chemistry and chemistry engineering have had on the modern world.

 2. Wagner Free Institute of Science

-Founded in 1855, the Wagner Free Institute of Science is dedicated to providing free public education in science.
-The National Historic Landmark building houses more than 100,000 natural history specimens including fossils, shells, minerals and mounted animal skeletons and skins displayed in original wood and glass cabinets.
+Founded in 1855, the Wagner Free Institute of Science provides free public education in science.
+The National Historic Landmark building houses more than 100,000 natural history specimens including fossils, shells, minerals, and mounted animal skeletons.

-Pennsylvania Hospital, the nation’s first hospital, founded in 1751 by Benjamin Franklin and Dr. Thomas Bond, offers free tours of the historic Pine Building with stops at a 13,000 volume library (home to a preserved seven-pound tumor!) and the oldest surgical amphitheater in the country.
+Pennsylvania Hospital, the nation’s first hospital, was founded in 1751 by Benjamin Franklin and Dr. Thomas Bond.
+Take a free tour of the historic Pine Building with stops at a 13,000-volume library and the first surgical amphitheater in the country.
 Guests can also stroll through the beautiful herb gardens and grounds outside.
-Pennsylvania Hospital is part of the University of Pennsylvania, whose medical school was the first in the U.S.